September 2, 2021

 The NDSU Archives actively seeks additions to its collections and relies on material and financial donations from the community to fulfill its mission.
 To learn more about our collections or make a donation, visit library.ndsu.edu/ndsuarchives or contact us at email@example.com.

 Friends of the Libraries help make events like this happen.
 Our Friends share a passion for their community and a strong appreciation of NDSU Libraries.
-If you would like to support students and help advance research, teaching, and learning opportunities within the Libraries, join today at ndsufoundation.com/donate-library or visit library.ndsu.edu/friends to learn more.
+If you would like to support students and help advance research, teaching, and learning opportunities within the Libraries, join today at ndsufoundation.com/donate-library or visit library.ndsu.edu/about/friends to learn more.